HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access.md

 ## Accessing Presentation Designer

-Refer to the following instructions to access and navigate to Presentation Designer.
+To access the Presentation Designer, follow these steps:

 1. Log in to your HCL Digital Experience 9.5 platform, and select **Web Content** from the Practitioner Studio navigator.

     ![](../../../assets/HCL_DX_95_Practitioner_Studio_interface.png "Log in to HCL Digital Experience 9.5")

 2. In the **Web Content** menu, select **Authoring**.

     ![](../../../assets/HCL_WCM_Authoring_Portlet.png "HCL WCM Authoring Portlet")

 3. In the Authoring portlet, select your library and navigate to the **Presentation Templates**.

     ![](../../../assets/HCL_WCM_Authoring_Presentation_Templates.png "HCL WCM Authoring Presentation Templates")

 4. Create a new presentation template by clicking **New** > **Presentation Template**.

     ![](../../../assets/HCL_WCM_Authoring_Create_New_Presentation_Template.png "HCL WCM Authoring - New Presentation Template")

 5. In the Presentation Template, leave the markup blank.
 This way, you can start with a blank canvas in Presentation Designer.
 Click **Save and Close**.

     ![](../../../assets/HCL_WCM_Authoring_Create_Presentation_Template.png "HCL WCM Authoring - Create New Presentation Template")